Students who complete the M.S. degree program in geosciences will:

 The thesis committee consists of the research advisor, acting as chair of the committee, and a minimum of two other graduate faculty members.
 At least one member of the committee must be from outside the specific area of research; one member may be a recognized expert in the research area from outside the University.
 The thesis committee is recommended by the advisor, after consultation with the student, to the Dean of the Graduate School for approval.

 On completion of the research, the student will write a thesis that conforms to the Graduate School’s guidelines.
 With the advisor’s approval, a draft of the thesis will be forwarded to the other members of the thesis committee for examination and review.
 After the thesis has been reviewed and judged ready for defense by the advisor and all members of the thesis committee, the student must pass an oral defense of thesis.
 The oral defense will cover the research work and content of the thesis.
 A reading copy of the thesis that has been judged ready for oral defense by the advisor must be delivered to all members of the committee at least 14 calendar days before the date of the oral examination.
-The oral defense should be scheduled for a date at least one week prior to the start of final examinations in any given semester, but a student planning to graduate at the end of the spring semester must complete the oral defense and deposit the final, typed version of the thesis in the library by April 15.
+The oral defense should be scheduled for a date at least one week prior to the start of final examinations in any given semester, but a student planning to participate in commencement at the end of the spring semester must complete the oral defense and deposit the final, typed version of the thesis in the library by April 15.

 Published Manuscript Option